a8ksh4/python_workshop/README.md

   * You can use any python distribution, but Anaconda is highly recommended becuase its package manager works so well and it has support for so many libraries out-of-the-box.

 ## Curriculum
+These notebooks will be renamed to remove the week # convention.
 * Week 1: Introduction to Python and Google Colab.
 Covering variables and data types (numeric, strings, boolean), truthiness, and basic control flow (if-else statements).
 * Week 2: Exploring more complex data types (lists, tuples, dictionaries) and advanced control flow (loops: for and while).
 * Week 3: Introducing functions and modules in Python.
 Basic introduction to pandas for data analysis, focusing on importing data and initial data exploration.